chippyash/Zend-Acl-Xml-Builder/README.md

 ## Why?

-Zend/Permissions/Acl is great and lightweight way of providing access control to your applications, but it can be a PITA to configure using the native command set.
+Zend/Permissions/Acl is a great and lightweight way of providing access control to your applications, but it can be a PITA to configure using the native command set.
 As it happens, it is ideally placed, because of its structure, to be driven by an XML configuration.